Skip to main content

 5 mentions Positive Neutral Negative

-• “Importing osu maps was probably the most hilarious fail of a feature.”
+• “And for the last notable feature, importing osu maps, this was probably the most hilarious fail of a feature.”

-• “If you import a mania or catch map, it spams the middle row with notes, which is quite funny.”
+• “Also something quite funny, if you import a mania or catch map, it spams the middle row with notes.”

 • monetization